A large-scale, real-life experiment

 2017; Lefohn et al., 2018).
 Simon et al. (2015) reported similar

-results for data in the U.S. This is mostly associated with reduced
+results for data in the U.S. As noted above, this is mostly associated

-titration of ozone by reaction with NO in response to reductions
+with reduced titration of ozone by reaction with NO in response

-in NOx emissions (see Lefohn et al., 2017).
-The shifting of the
+to reductions in NOx emissions (see Lefohn et al., 2017).
+The

-lower concentrations toward the mid values results in many cases
+shifting of the lower concentrations toward the mid values results

-with the median and annual average concentrations increasing
+in many cases with the median and annual average concentrations

-ozone concentrations in global modeling for validation purposes
+average and median ozone concentrations in global modeling for

-obfuscates the validation of the models due to the "shifting"
+validation purposes obfuscates the validation of the models due

-of annual mean values is of little help for evaluating ozone
+that the use of annual mean values is of little help for evaluating

-trends due to the shifting effects associated with the low end
+ozone trends due to the shifting effects associated with the

 Reduced NOx emissions will give rise to a narrower frequency